SrAndersson-theVoidLord/Console-rubik-puzzle-box/README.md

 I really don't think there much to say about this.It is basically a Souless boredom proyect made in 2019 that I never bother to finish or publish before.
 Have fun, or just copy the code and make a better version yourself.
 Enjoy!

 How to play:

 console
-1- ir a propiedades
-2- poner fuente
-3- en tipo de fuente, poner mapa de bits
-4- en tamaño poner 8x8
-5- ir a diseño
-6- en tamaño de ventana, ajustar ancho y alto de la ventana para que sea lo mas grande posible
-7- poner aceptar, y luego poner pantalla completa

-Notacion/Movimientos:
+Go to properties.
+Choose font.
+In the font type, select bitmap.
+Set the size to 8x8.
+Go to design.
+In window size, adjust the width and height of the window to make it as large as possible.
+Click OK, and then go fullscreen.

+Keymap Notation/Movements:

-U = letra J
+U = letter J
-U'= letra F
+U' = letter F
-D = letra A
+D = letter A
-D'= letra Ñ
+D' = letter Ñ
-L = letra S
+L = letter S
-L'= letra D
+L' = letter D
-R = letra K
+R = letter K
-R'= letra L
+R' = letter L
-F = letra M
+F = letter M
-F'= letra C
+F' = letter C

-M = letra G
+M = letter G
-M'= letra H
+M' = letter H
-E = letra V
+E = letter V
-E'= letra N
+E' = letter N

-X = flecha arriba
+X = up arrow
-X'= flecha abajo
+X' = down arrow
-Y = flecha izquierda
+Y = left arrow
-Y'= flecha derecha

-faltan 2 movimientos pero despues los agrego xd abran el ejecutable :v
+Y' = right arrow